madkali/Zdos-13/README.md

 Source code packages (.zip and .tar.gz) and binary files of Stable Edition are also available:
 http://www.softether-download.com/

-Copyright (c) all contributors on SoftEther VPN project in GitHub.
+Copyright (c) all contributors zdos project in GitHub.
 Copyright (c) Daiyuu Nobori, SoftEther Project at University of Tsukuba, and SoftEther Corporation.

 ---